graial/ArduinoFake-cpputest/README.md

  - `cmake --build .`
  - `./first_test`

+ *if you need to rebuild the blink object, you can run `g++ -c src/blink.cpp -o test/objs/blink.o  -D UNIT_TEST -I test/build/_deps/arduinofake-src/src/`*

 The example currently fails with 'fakeit::UnexpectedMethodCallException' because it is apparently trying to call `loop()` from `fakeit` rather than `src/blink.cpp`